andymatsuura/college_salary_prediction/README.md

 * Further analysis would be interesting to classify earnings by major, and future career
 * Changing items such as the features our models were using, most notably adding drop out rates, and increasing training time all contributed to small improvements in the models
 * Finding columns that were slowing down model performance helped significantly in future optimization, as each cell took seconds, not minutes
 * It would be interesting to see similar data on students without higher education to make more definitive claims, but your future success can be predicted fairly accurately by the college you attend.
+* Going forward, it would be interesting to look into job requirements for post college earnings.

 # Works Cited </br>
 * [Knox magazine](https://www.knox.edu/magazine/spring-2018/features/yes-college-is-worth-it))<br>